 Is Better World Books a Great Bookstore?

 Starting in 2003, you'd have already thought the bookstore war had been won.
 Amazon dominates.
-Abe, Alibris, Biblio for collectors.
+Abe, Alibris, Biblio are there for collectors.
 But BetterWorldBooks has built a truly great online bookstore.

 Better World Books was founded at Notre Dame University in 2003.
 It was founded the way quite a few bookstores have been, after a realization that there are a lot of valuable books out there, free for the taking.

 During buyback season the founders noticed this and begin collecting those books, and selling them online, and soon saw that the business model was a viable one.
-A lot of companies have done that, and I have worked with companies that did that, but what's different about Better World Books is that they also tapped into a desire of people to be involved with a company that cares about what they're doing.
+A lot of companies have done that, and I have worked with companies that did that.
+Ehat's different about Better World Books is that they also tapped into a desire of people to be involved with a company that cares about what they're doing.

 Better World Books is taking environmentalism seriously by helping to keep books out of landfills.
 At the same time that they're making money, they are also helping libraries across the country and keeping countless books from going to the dump.
-Books that are useful books still.
+Books that continue to be useful.

 I'd been noticing for a while that when I'm buying off of marketplaces the vendor is very often Better World Books.
 The quality and the pricing is often significantly better than other vendors.
 I rarely get a mis-graded book from Better World.